 Sledding Hills in Grand Lake for Families

 The Grand Lake Nordic Center is located in Grand Lake, which is about 45 minutes from downtown Winter Park.
 It offers free snow tubing and sledding, as well as other winter activities for kids and families to enjoy.

 Runaway Sledding Hill, Breckenridge

-What To Wear While Tubing or Sledding in Colorado with Kids
+What to Pack + Wear While Tubing or Sledding in Colorado with Kids

 Colorado is known for its varying temperatures.
 Typically the sun is out, which can be deceiving, especially for visiting families.
 When planning for winter fun in Colorado, whether it is snow tubing, sledding, snowshoeing, or other winter activities, be sure to dress appropriately.
 Kids will enjoy the activity longer if their hands and feet stay warm, so invest in some warm socks and mittens or gloves that stay on their hands.

-Here are a few tips for enjoying winters outdoors with kids:
+Here are a few tips for enjoying winter outdoors with kids:

 - Wear multiple layers of clothing.
 This way, you can easily remove a layer or add a layer as needed.